-Are stock-options-for-loans a growing benefit?
+Are stock options-for-loans a growing benefit?

 “We’re now starting to have those conversations with companies and it’s ramping up quite quickly,” says Kelly Rodriques, CEO of Forge Global, a marketplace where stocks in private companies can be traded.
-As a result of Amazon’s partnership with Better.com and inquiries from employers, Rodriques is now considering expanding Forge’s offerings of short-term loans to certain qualified sellers of private stock to longer term loans.
+As a result of Amazon’s partnership with Better.com and inquiries from employers, Rodriques is now considering expanding Forge’s offerings of short-term loans to certain qualified sellers of private stock to longer-term loans.

-This type of benefit comes at a time when the topic of financial wellness is garnering increasing attention among CHROs and HR benefits leaders.
+This type of benefit comes when the topic of financial wellness is garnering increasing attention among CHROs and HR benefits leaders.
 During the pandemic, a larger number of people lost their jobs, especially in the hospitality sector, and now there is talk an economic recession may wash ashore in the second half of this year.
 That would compound the financial strain employees already feel.